-This guest post was written in true anonymity after the author experienced both of the services outlined below.
+This guest post was written anonymously after the author experienced both of the STD testing services outlined below.

-So, for whatever reason you realize it’s STD test time (and let’s face it, there are loads of great reasons) and you are in the UK, what do you do?
+So, for whatever reason you realize it’s STD testing time (and let’s face it, there are loads of great reasons) and you are in the UK, what do you do?

-How To Get an STD Test in the UK
+How To Get STD Testing in the UK

 Well, here’s what I did.

-As with anything I need these days, I started with Google where I typed in that I needed an STD test and various options came up…..
+As with anything I need these days, I started with Google where I typed in that I needed an STD testing and various options came up…..

 Option 1: NHS